dspavankumar/dspavankumar.github.io/index.md

 I am Pavan.
 You may have also seen me as _S.
 Pavankumar Dubagunta_ in my work.

-I lead innovation in speech and conversational AI solutions at <em>[Uniphore](https://www.uniphore.com){:target="_blank" rel="noopener noreferrer"}</em>, focusing on end-to-end speech recognition, personalization, and related areas.
-My responsibilities span research, engineering, and taking projects to production, while managing and guiding the team.
+I have recently moved to <em>[Amazon](https://www.amazon.science){:target="_blank" rel="noopener noreferrer"}</em> to work on Artificial General Intelligence.
+Until recently, I lead innovation in speech and conversational AI solutions at <em>[Uniphore](https://www.uniphore.com){:target="_blank" rel="noopener noreferrer"}</em>, focusing on end-to-end speech recognition, personalization, and related areas.
+My responsibilities spanned research, engineering, and taking projects to production, while managing and guiding the team.
 I am passionate about all aspects of speech and language processing.

-If you are a student looking for industrial internships in the above areas, please reach out to me via [email](mailto:dspavankumar@gmail.com).

 <!-- * * *

 ## News

+If you are a student looking for industrial internships in the above areas, please reach out to me via [email](mailto:dspavankumar@gmail.com).

 Check out our Interspeech 2023 [paper](https://www.isca-speech.org/archive/pdfs/interspeech_2023/bansal23_interspeech.pdf){:target="_blank" rel="noopener noreferrer"} on joint speech and emotion recognition.